REQUIREMENTS AND CAMPUS GUIDE

 - School of Music

-Rice has a flexible distributional requirement system consisting of: 3 humanities courses, 3 applied science courses, 3 social science, and 1 writing course.
+Rice has a flexible distributional requirement system consisting of 3 humanities courses, 3 applied science courses, 3 social science, and 1 writing course.
+Beginning in the Fall of 2022, all students must complete and pass 1 course in the area of Analyzing Diversity, which focuses on how difference is understood, how understandings have changed, and the consequences of those understandings for human development.
 Within these fields, students exercise a great deal of agency and creativity in fulfilling their requirements while also satiating their unique curiosities.
-The only two classes that are specifically required are the Freshman Writing Intensive Seminar and the Lifetime Physical Activity Program, which is a physical fitness class.
+The only classes that are specifically required are the Freshman Writing Intensive Seminar and the Lifetime Physical Activity Program, which is a physical fitness class.

-As a research university, there are many opportunities for undergraduates to conduct research, often as early as Freshman Fall.
-By graduation, around ⅔ of Rice students will have conducted research.
-Even outside of the lab, students can get to know world class professors well since Rice has a 6:1 undergraduate student to faculty ratio.
-Other noteworthy opportunities include the study abroad programs Rice offers in 60+ countries (including the continent of Antarctica!) and the Rice Baylor Medical Program.
-This program is an 8 year BS/MD program, which only admits a select number of students.
-If you are not one of those lucky students, don’t worry— 90% of Rice graduates who apply to medical school get accepted.
+As a research university, there are many opportunities (45+ research centers, institutes, and consortiums) for undergraduates to conduct research, often as early as Freshman Fall.
+By graduation, over 50% of Rice students will have participated in research.
+Even outside of the lab, students can get to know world-class professors well since Rice has a 6:1 undergraduate student-to-faculty ratio.
+Other noteworthy opportunities include the study abroad programs Rice offers in 60+ countries (including the continent of Antarctica!), as well as the Rice Baylor Medical Program.
+This highly competitive program is for incoming freshmen to pursue a four-year bachelor’s degree at Rice, followed by guaranteed admission to Baylor College of Medicine.

 How do I get into Rice?

-In terms of standardized tests, Rice is test-optional for the 2021-2022 application cycle.
-Students may still submit SAT, ACT, PSAT, Pre-ACT, AP, SAT Subject Test, or IB Test scores with their applications.
-For the class of 2025, the middle 50% of admitted students’ scores was 1500-1560 for the SAT and 34-35 for the ACT.
+In terms of standardized tests, Rice is test-optional for the 2022-2023 application cycle.
+Students may still submit SAT, ACT, PSAT, AP, SAT Subject Test, or IB Test scores with their applications.
+For the class of 2025, the middle 50% of admitted students’ scores were 1500-1560 for the SAT and 34-35 for the ACT.
 These scores are pretty high, but luckily Rice permits superscoring!
 Also, they don’t require or consider the essay for either test.

 One of the key things Rice looks for in their applicants is an “impact person.”
 These are students who are eager to learn about and contribute to Rice’s diverse campus and have a distinct vision of how they will function on campus.